theupdateframework/taps/POUFs/reference-POUF/pouf1.md

    It is allowed to have a TARGETS object with no TARGETPATH elements.
 This can be used to indicate that no target files are available.

+   LENGTH is an integer that specifies the size in bytes of the file at TARGETPATH.

    HASHES is a dictionary that specifies one or more hashes, including the cryptographic hash function.
 For example: { "sha256": HASH, ... }.
 It